Version:

 info

-Note that you will first need to add several components to your core Profiles project if they don’t exist yet.
-You will then use those components as a part of the attribution model configuration.
+You will first need to add several components to your core Profiles project if they don’t exist yet.
+These components are a part of the attribution model configuration.

 Add required components to your Profiles project